Jiatong0303/jili0934_9103_Tut07_GroupE_User_Input/README.md

 #### Group E - User Input

-### 1. Instructions on how to interact with the work
+### 1. Instructions on how to interact with the work.
 1. Click anywhere on the canvas to change a random colour for each blob.
 2. Click on the canvas to create a ripple effect at the mouse position.
 3. Press the UP ARROW key to increase the size of the blobs.